BrentLab/Dual_Threshold_Optimization/README.md

    * -a/--organism (default = "yeast"): a string indicating the organism that is being studied
 3. Running a DTO requires two different analyses to be run, one of which will be randomized.
 After each one has been run, they must both be compiled (in a sense, organizing the results into a single file).
 Finally, the number of acceptable TFs must be computed and a final set of results produced.

+**III.
+Running the analysis**
-III.
-The following steps show how to walk through each of these steps for an analysis.
-In this example, we will run an analysis that intersects the Harbison ChIP data with a ZEV-based NetProphet network.
+(The following steps show how to walk through each of these steps for an analysis.
+In this example, we will run an analysis that intersects the Harbison ChIP data with a ZEV-based NetProphet network.)
 1. Parse Harbison ChIP data into the proper format for DTO:
 	The parseData() function in loadData.py will convert a directory that contains a distinct file for each condition into the TF list and gene/data matrices necessary for DTO.
 To use this function, modify the skeleton in the main method, and run the script on the command line.
 The function takes in the following parameters:
    1. locIn - The path to the directory of input data (each file must have the TF/condition in its name, and must be formatted as a list of genes with scores for each)